 The Old Town Hall currently contains a gallery as well as the municipal council’s conference chambers, as well as the city’s oldest clock and bell.

 The purpose of this structure has evolved throughout the ages, as it once served as a place for dancing events.
 The city council meeting chambers are located on the second and third levels.
-It also served as a place of residence for some of the city’s key civic positions, as well as the old mayor’s office.
+It also served as a place of residence for some of the city’s critical civic positions, as well as the old mayor’s office.

 Today, the Old Town Hall still has a variety of fascinating sights.
-On the first floor, the Hall of Pillars invites visitors to the City Gallery which hosts exhibits by Salzburg artists.
+On the first floor, the Hall of Pillars invites visitors to the City Gallery, which hosts exhibits by Salzburg artists.

 See Related: Best Theme Parks in Europe